liatrio/pact-playground/README.md

 ### Short-Term Goals

 - Fix the consumer unit tests since they are always passing even when they should be failing.
-- Build more understanding around the consumer mocking the producer.
+- Build more understanding around the consumer mocking the provider.
 - Walk through a scenario where the consumer needs to publish a breaking change.
 - Walk through a scenario where the provider needs to publish a breaking change.
 - Demo a use case of the webhook.